 “Wheaton’s employees are standing with the school, but they are afraid,” said Duncan.
 “Many employees have said that, if Wheaton is forced to terminate insurance coverage, they will not be able to afford health care for their families.
 Wheaton has always provided generous employee benefits, but now the government is forcing it to choose between caring for its employees and honoring its faith.
 The government should never be able to put anyone in that position.”
 (See declarations of employees below)

 To avoid making dramatic changes to its employee health insurance, Wheaton is asking the court for a decision by September 30—which is a month before Wheaton’s open enrollment starts for its 2013 health insurance plans.

-The Becket Fund led the charge against the unconstitutional HHS mandate, and along with Wheaton represents: Belmont Abbey College, Colorado Christian University, the Eternal Word Television Network, and Ave Maria University.
+Becket led the charge against the unconstitutional HHS mandate, and along with Wheaton represents Belmont Abbey College, Colorado Christian University, the Eternal Word Television Network, and Ave Maria University.
 There are now 24 separate lawsuits challenging the HHS mandate.

 Becket Law is a non-profit, public-interest law firm dedicated to protecting the free expression of all religious traditions—from Anglicans to Zoroastrians.
 For 18 years its attorneys are recognized as experts in the field of church-state law, and they recently won a 9-0 victory in Hosanna-Tabor v.
 EEOC, which The Wall Street Journal called one of “the most important religious liberty cases in a half century.”

 For more information, or to arrange an interview with one of the attorneys, please contact Melinda Skea at firstname.lastname@example.org or call 202.349.7224.